OHDSI/ShinyDeploy/Covid19PredictingSevereInHospResults/www/shinyDescription.md

-The Observational Health Data Sciences and Informatics (OHDSI) international community is hosting a COVID-19 virtual study-a-thon this week (March 26-29) to inform healthcare decision-making in response to the current global pandemic.
-The preliminary research results on this web-based application are from a retrospective, real-world, observational study in support of this activity and will subsequently be submitted to a peer-reviewed, scientific journal.
+***Predicting Severely Ill Patients In Those Admitted To Hospital For Pneumonia (To be investigated for the use on Patients, with or suspected to have, Covid-19)***

+This shiny application contains the results of the internal and external validations of the models developed to predict risk of use of intensive services or death in patients who are admitted to hospital with pneumonia

 During manuscript development and the subsequent review period, these results are considered under embargo and should not be disclosed without explicit permission and consent from the authors.

-Development Status:
+### Development Status: Under Development

 Below is the abstract of the manuscript that summarizes the findings: